pluginpal/strapi-plugin-config-sync/README.md

-# Strapi plugin config
+# Strapi plugin config-sync

-A quick description of config.
+A quick description of config-sync.